danmiltenberger/danmiltenberger.github.io/index.md

 ---
 ## Hello!

-I'm Dan Miltenberger, a mechanical engineering student at Virginia Commonwealth University (VCU).
-I'm graduating May 2025 and currently looking for a full time job in the medical device industry, with an emphasis on active devices like surgical robotics.
+I'm Dan Miltenberger, a mechanical engineering senior at Virginia Commonwealth University (VCU).
+Fall 2025, I will be continuing my education by pursuing a Professional Masters in Mechanical Engineering at University of Colorado-Boulder.
+I'm eager to contribute to medical device development, with an emphasis on active devices like surgical robotics.

 I want to be an engineer that helps design a better future.
 Please check out my [resume (PDF)](/assets/images/DM Resume.pdf){:target="_blank"} or continue scrolling for a more conversational explanation of my education, experience, and projects.
 I like to describe myself as an individual that goes above and beyond, like coding my own website (if you're reading this it's working!) or building a working prototype even when it wasn't part of the assignment.
 If that sounds interesting to you, please reach out through danmiltenberger25@gmail.com

 Best!
 Dan

 ## Education
+### University of Colorado-Boulder
+Professional Master of Science in Mechanical Engineering Fall 2025 - Spring 2027
+_stay tuned!_

 ### Virginia Commonwealth University
 Bachelor of Science in Mechanical Engineering, Minor in Mathematics